-In 2019, Switzerland spent an estimated CHF 1.8 billion on prevention and health promotion (PHP).
-Between 2010 and 2019, this expenditure accounted for between 2.2% and 2.7% of all health care costs (see indicator “Expenditure on PHP by service”).
+In 2022, Switzerland spent an estimated CHF 2.6 billion on prevention and health promotion (PHP), which corresponds to 2,9% of all health care costs (see indicator “Expenditure on PHP by service”).

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).

 Healthy ageing is an important objective of the Federal Council’s Health 2030 Strategy.
 People of all age groups should encounter conditions favourable to a healthy life.
 This should also allow the unfavourable cost trend in the health care system to be curtailed.
-Investments in PHP make an important contribution towards achieving these goals.
-The amount of expenditure in PHP serves as an indicator to assess the effectiveness of measures on the population’s health.
-Studies (Wieser et al., 2010; Bertram et al., 2018) show that every franc invested in PHP achieves a positive return.
+PHP measures are important in making these goals more achievable.
+Studies show that investment in PHP pays off – for every franc invested in PHP many other costs can be reduced (Wieser et al., 2010; Bertram et al., 2018).

 Definition

-The indicator shows the percentage share of PHP expenditure in total health cost expenditure in Switzerland in respect of the following eight financing schemes: The Confederation, cantons, communes, compulsory health insurance (COPH), invalidity insurance (IV), accident insurance (UV), private households and other private providers.
-PHP expenditure by the cantons and communes are also shown as a percentage of a canton’s and its communes’ total health care expenditure.
+The indicator shows the PHP expenditure in Switzerland in respect of the following financing schemes: The Confederation, cantons, communes, compulsory health insurance (COPH), accident insurance (UV) and private funding (figure 1).
+It also shows PHP expenditure by the cantons and communes as a percentage of a canton’s and its communes’ total health care expenditure (figure 2).
+Data are updated annually.

 References